-The Eat Better Start Better (EBSB), voluntary food and drink guidelines will support your setting to achieve best nutrition practice and provides information on a range of topics including menu planning, positive mealtimes, allergy management and more!
+The Eat Better Start Better (EBSB) guidelines will support your setting to achieve best nutrition practice and provides information on a range of topics including menu planning, positive mealtimes, allergy management and more!

 The Early Years Foundations Stage (EYFS) Framework also recognises the importance of early years settings promoting healthy eating and providing nutritious food.

 Health and self-care: Children know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.